KARINE001/tokio-node-t3rn-executor/README.md

 - Based on [T3RN Docs](https://docs.t3rn.io/executor)
 - Dockerized by [TokioStack](https://github.com/karine001)

-> Fork-friendly and ready for PR — contributions welcome to improve the devops flow!
+> If you use this repo or adapt it, please credit **TokioStack** 🙏 — contributions welcome to improve the devops flow!